imnoahnovak/imnoahnovak/README.md

 - 🎧 I like rap, rock, metal, and some pop
 - 🎮 PS5, Xbox One S, Nintendo Switch, New 2DS XL
 - 🧠 Autism & ADHD
+- 📜 I use Visual Studio Code as my script editor.

 ## 💬 Languages I work in
 - 🐍 Python